-It’s gotten a bit warmer so it’s been fun woodworking in the sun.
+It’s gotten a bit warmer and it’s been fun woodworking in the sun.
 The fact that I only have about 4 and a half walls makes me want to use a bunch of different woods, textures and patterns to break up the rooms.
 White pine in the kitchen (left side of the trailer) and cedar on the other.
-A beam of beautiful sap black walnut as the header.
-I love the contrast of the walnut heart and sap wood.
+A beam of black walnut as the header.
 We cut plained and jointed the cedar slats and stacked them onto the wall.
-Using PL premium adhesive we glued and finish nailed the pattern.
-A trim piece and some star head brass screws with washers gives a shotgun shell look.
-I love how it turned out.
+We glued and finish nailed the pattern.
+A trim piece and some fancy screws with washers to hold it all flat.

 The yellow pine car siding on the left came out awesome.
 The unfinished part of the wall is the spice rack.
 We almost messed up and sealed the wall up before running the pex plumbing line behind it.